csu-hmc/opty/docs/theory.rst

 .. _backward Euler method: https://en.wikipedia.org/wiki/Backward_Euler_method
 .. _midpoint method: https://en.wikipedia.org/wiki/Midpoint_method

-If :math:`h` is the time interval between the :math:`m`  discretized instances of time :math:`t_i`, one can use the backward Euler method of integration to approximate the derivative of the state vector as:
+If :math:`h` is the time interval between the :math:`N` discretized instances of time :math:`t_i`, one can use the backward Euler method of integration to approximate the derivative of the state vector as: